-- Your legal spouse. - Your children who are under age 26, including any of the following: - > Biological children. - > Step-children. - Adopted children or children placed with you for adoption, if you are legally responsible for supporting the children until the adoption is finalized. - ➤ Children for whom you are the legal guardian or for whom you have sole custody under a state domestic relations law. - ▶ Children entitled to coverage under a Qualified Medical Child Support Order. - ✓ Federal law requires UNITE HERE HEALTH to honor Qualified Medical Child Support Orders.
+- Your legal spouse. - If and only if you are enrolled in the Kaiser California HMO option, your domestic partner may be considered your spouse if you provide a copy of the Declaration of Domestic Partnership from the state of California.
+Any child of your domestic partner may also be considered a dependent if he or she meets the definition of "child" below. - If and only if you are enrolled in the Kaiser Colorado HMO option, your spouse includes a partner in a valid civil union under state law as long as you provide a copy of a valid legal certificate.
+Any child of your civil union partner may also be considered a dependent if he or she meets the definition of "child" below. - If you enroll a civil union partner or a domestic partner, you will have to pay any federal, state, or local taxes owed on the value of the civil union partner or domestic partner benefits.
+Contact UNITE HERE HEALTH at (833) 637-3519 with questions about covering civil union partners or domestic partners. - Your children who are under age 26, including any of the following: - > Biological children. - > Step-children. - Adopted children or children placed with you for adoption, if you are legally responsible for supporting the children until the adoption is finalized. - Children for whom you are the legal guardian or for whom you have sole custody under a state domestic relations law. - > Children entitled to coverage under a Qualified Medical Child Support Order. - ✓ Federal law requires UNITE HERE HEALTH to honor Qualified Medical Child Support Orders.
 UNITE HERE HEALTH has established procedures for determining whether a divorce decree or a support order meets federal requirements and for enrollment of any child named in the Qualified Medical Child Support Order.
 To obtain a copy of these procedures at no cost, or for more information, contact the Fund.

-If your child is age 26 or older and disabled, his or her coverage may be continued under the Plan.
+If you are enrolled in a PPO option: If your child is age 26 or older and disabled, his or her coverage may be continued under the Plan.
 In order to continue coverage, the child must have been diagnosed with a physical or mental handicap, must not be able to support himself or herself, and must continue to depend on you for support.
 Coverage for a child with a disability will continue as long as all of the following rules are met: